bhangun/mandau/README.md

 #### Configure CLI Authentication

-You can use either environment variables or command-line flags for CLI authentication:
+You can use either environment variables, command-line flags, or configuration files for CLI authentication:

 **Option A: Using Environment Variables**
 ```bash